jonavison/Event7-Dashboard/README.md

 git clone https://github.com/your-username/event7-dashboard.git

-I assume that you have Mysql server, and is already set up quite warmly.. we use pnpm / replace pnpm by "npm run" if prefered
+I assume that you have Mysql server, docker Desktop and is already set up warmly..
+The .env file will not be ignored in this project, change the environment variables coressponding to your MysQL server !important

-# Install dependencies using npm
+# Install dependencies

+pnpm install
+cd client
-pnpm setup
+pnpm install

-# Update the variables.
+cd ..

+# Start Docker

-Get your Mysql server runnning and change .env accordinngly Open Up Docker Desktop and run docker-compose up
+Open Docker Desktop
+and run the following cmd :
+docker-compose up

+# Sync and Migrate

+Open new terminal :
+pnpm schema:sync
+pnpm mihrations:run

-# Start the development server
+# Start App

 pnpm start:dev

-# Push the database schema

-pnpm migrations:run
+cd client
-pnpm dev
+pnpm run dev

 Et voila !

-I must say I took really a long time to figure out how Nest Js works, they have good docs but stil time flows and you have to write and test.
-Nevertheless a lot have been learn, so Thank You :}
+Navigate to the /events page to create and view events!
+Navigate to the /signin page to try signing in! // Http responses are not functionning correctly I'm not correctly passing erros!